Office of the Executive VP for Administration & CFO

 Violations of this policy or associated procedures may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, and applicable collective bargaining agreements.

-The Surplus Department uses the Asset Panda software program to streamline the surplus process and track all the University’s tagged assets.
-Departments declaring items as surplus must move the items from “active” to surplus within the Asset Panda Software.
-Items that are not in the Asset Panda Software require the departments to add the surplus items into the software prior to submission as surplus.
-The Asset Panda software then transmits the information to the Surplus Department for review and processing.
+The Surplus Department uses the Asset Panda software (“Asset Panda”) to streamline the surplus process and track all University tagged assets.
+Departments must update the status of assets from “active” to “surplus” within Asset Panda.
+Assets not already in Asset Panda must be added by the department before being declared surplus.
+Asset Panda then transmits this information to the Surplus Department for review and processing.

-• REFRIGERATION UNITS: Before sending refrigeration units to the Surplus Department, departments must enter a work order with Facilities Operations for removing refrigerants from the unit(s).
-The removal is required per state and federal environmental regulations and ensures the safety of ground water and the ozone.
-Departments must forward proof of the work order number with the entered item before the Surplus Department will schedule pickup.
+1. Refrigeration Units: Departments must enter a work order through Facilities Operations to remove refrigerants from refrigeration units as required by state and federal environmental regulations.
+Departments must forward the work order number with the asset entry before the Surplus Department will schedule a pickup.

-• MOTORS: Before sending motors to the Surplus Department, departments must submit a work order to Facilities Operations for removing oils from the motors.
-The removal is required per state and federal environmental regulations and ensures the safety of ground water.
-Departments must forward proof of the completed removal with the entered item before the Surplus Department will schedule pickup.
+2. Motors: Departments must submit a work order to Facilities Operations to remove oils from the motors as required by state and federal environmental regulations.
+Departments must forward the work order number with the entered asset as proof of the completed removal before the Surplus Department will schedule pickup.

-The Surplus Department will determine whether those item(s) sent to them will be recycled or made available to faculty, staff, or other state agencies through the surplus program.
+The Surplus Department will determine whether assets sent to them will be recycled, made available to University departments, other state agencies or municipalities through the DAS surplus program/website.

 REFERENCES